Home » Recipes » Breakfast & Brunch » COOK: Cheese Grits with Chocolate Red-Eye Gravy and Cheddar Jalapeno Venison Summer Sausage

 • Spoon the grits into hot bowls, top with the summer sausage, and spoon the finished gravy around the edges of the bowls.
 Serve with hot sauce!

-Keyword brunch, comfort food, sausage, soul food, wild game
+Keyword brunch, chocolate, comfort food, farmhouse food, gravy, sausage, soul food, southern, spicy, wild game

 Tried this recipe?Let us know how it was!